 The butterfly garden seed packet encourages remembrance while promoting healing and new life.
 Growth is thought to rejuvenate the spirit.
 The essential oil candle has fragrances of bergamot and lavender, for a calming and cleansing atmosphere.
 Additionally, the bracelet has amethyst to promote calm and amber to promote healing.

 The Miscarriage Map

-The Miscarriage Map: What to Expect When You’re No Longer Expecting can be an invaluable tool to someone who has lost a child.
+The Miscarriage Map can be an invaluable tool to someone who has lost a child.
 It was written by Dr. Sunita Osborne, a woman considered an expert on pregnancy loss.
 The book covers some of the topics that aren’t always addressed, especially because someone experiencing a child loss may not know where to turn with their feelings.

 This inspirational gift is something that will remind her that she is strong.
 Strength is an especially important message during hard times.
 This is especially true as she tries to reinsert herself in work, home, and life in general.
 It may be hard to return to whatever normal was before the loss.
 This bracelet, however, reminds her that she can do it.

 While there is nothing funny about loss, this Take Your Pain Candle manages to be funny without making light of the situation.
 On the front label, it says, “I wish I could take your pain and give it to someone we both really hate”.
 While there is nothing that will make her feel better, she might get a small chuckle out of this candle.